Reddit Rule 34: If it exists, there is a subreddit for it.

 Given the variability of the mind & its perception on otherwise identical experiences, I take most subjective, potentially placebo-tampered information with a grain of salt.
 An interesting grain of salt, but a grain of salt nonetheless.
 (Is that a misuse of the metaphor?)

 For information that’s more objective & concrete, I recommend checking back here with the Nootropic Geek.
-I post new material daily, including the latest & greatest on nootropic news, stacks, & standalone ingredients.
+I post new material weekly, including the latest & greatest on nootropic news, stacks, & standalone ingredients.
 And I mean, I might be a little biased, but my stuff is pretty damn good.